PipeOpsHQ/pipeops-k8-agent/docs/ARCHITECTURE.md

 # PipeOps VM Agent Architecture

-The PipeOps VM Agent is a Kubernetes-native agent featuring a **Portainer-style Chisel tunnel architecture** with multi-port forwarding capabilities for secure, direct access to cluster resources.
+The PipeOps VM Agent is a Kubernetes-native agent featuring a **Chisel tunnel architecture** with multi-port forwarding capabilities for secure, direct access to cluster resources.

-## Architecture Overview
+## Overview

-The agent operates with a simplified, pure TCP tunneling approach inspired by Portainer, featuring:
+The agent operates with a simplified, pure TCP tunneling approach, featuring:
 - **Single Chisel tunnel** with multiple port forwards
 - **Direct TCP forwarding** without HTTP translation layer
 - **Dynamic port allocation** from control plane